The-Lab-LaBella/Wild_Yeast_Summer_2025/Genome_Assembly.md

 gunzip RKTL8P_10_ABB-01.fastq.filtered.gz
 ```

+&nbsp;

 ### Step 3c - Run Flye using the high quality nanopore settings

 The genome assembly will take more resources than we should use on the head node of the cluster.

 Therefore we are going to submit a slurm job to the cluster.
+This should take less than an hour to complete

 You will copy the slurm file `flye_assembly.slurm` from the project space.